csking101/logging-task/README.md

 - In the elastic search output, I just added the timestamp, and a "log_type" for the metadata

 ## nginx/html/index.html
-- Instead of keeping just a GET request, on the NGINX page, I created a static page that can send three types of requests, and get three different responses - 200 OK, 404 Error, 500 Error.- This will let me test out the tagging feature of filebeat, which can be verified in kibana
+- Instead of keeping just a GET request, on the NGINX page, I created a static page that can send three types of requests, and get three different responses - 200 OK, 404 Error, 500 Error.
+- This will let me test out the tagging feature of filebeat, which can be verified in kibana

 ## nginx/logs/
 - This directory is the shared volume that is created, to store the logs of the NGINX container.